Note: This story originally appeared in the August 2008 issue of Charisma and on charismamag.com. It is the first in a series of six.

 But love requires more.
 Love requires intentionality.
 It requires preferring others over ourselves.
 It requires taking the time to get to know someone beyond the labels and stereotypes that we—or our group—have placed upon them.

-The apostle Paul wrote, "So from now on we regard no one from a worldly point of view" (2 Cor.
-5:16, NIV).
+The Apostle Paul wrote, "So from now on we do not regard anyone according to the flesh" (2 Cor.
+5:16).
 As Christ's diverse body, we must allow that spiritual truth to become a lived reality for us today.
-Our racial and gender and denominational and cultural unity represents a tangible expression of the power of Christ's love (see John 17:20-23).
+Our racial, gender, denominational and cultural unity represents a tangible expression of the power of Christ's love (see John 17:20-23).
 When the world sees it in action, it is so much more compelling than anything we could ever preach at them.